tomw1808/eip712-erc4337-eip7002-code-samples/README.md

 1.  **Setup & Initialization**
     *   An EOA is defined via a hardcoded `PRIVATE_KEY`.
     *   A `Simple7702Account` instance from `abstractionkit` is created.
-This object calculates the address of the smart account proxy that will execute the transaction on behalf of our EOA.
+Crucially, this object uses the **EOA's public address** as the account address, setting the stage for the EIP-7702 magic.

 2.  **Defining the Transaction Batch**
     *   Three distinct actions are defined and encoded: